matthieu-bt/business-guide/source/integrations/signgoogle.rst

 If you don't see **Skribble – Electronic Signature** as an option after right-clicking on the document you want to sign, please get in touch with your Google Drive admin.

-To sign from Google Drive:
+To sign a document from Google Drive:

 - Go to `https://drive.google.com/drive`_